Senior Principal Geotechnical Engineer

 Early in Gordon’s career, he worked as a junior civil project engineer on the remediation of a tailings dam that had failed, taking 79 lives.
 “The liquefaction failure mechanism was not understood back in 1971,” Gordon recounts, adding, “This tragic event changed my career direction significantly, from structural to geotechnical engineering.”

-Gordon is the senior principal geotechnical engineer who leads GeoEngineers’ dam safety practice and its risk management program.
+Gordon is now nominally retired, although he continues to provide leadership and counsel for GeoEngineers’ dam safety practice and its risk management program.
 He is also one of a handful of Federal Energy Regulatory Commission-certified dam safety experts in the country.
 Gordon has provided geotechnical engineering services to public and private entities since 1978.

 In his many years as a leader at GeoEngineers, Gordon has helped influence the company’s culture.
 “Our culture embodies people caring about and treating each other with respect,” he says.
 “We also strive to come up with creative solutions to our clients’ problems that others overlook.”

 Gordon likes to stay fit and test his endurance.
 He’s a member of the International Club Cingles, translated from the French as the Club of Crazies, who have cycled up Mont Ventoux in southern France—the mountainous home of the Tour de France race—by all three different routes in one day!
 His companion “crazy” was former Geo Tacoma colleague Terry Parks.
 Gordon recently completed the 27.1 mile Sunflower Marathon, which seems mild by comparison.

 - “Shoring System Innovations in the Puget Sound Area,” key address presented at the ASCE Earth Retention Conference, Seattle, WA, August 2010